amckennafoster/figshare-api-workshop.github.io/docs/workshop/schedule.md

 Here is a link to a copy of the [slides used in the workshop](../assets/Figshare-API-Workshop-Open-Repositories-2023.pdf).

 Here are instructions on how to use your institution's stage repository and the workshop [sandbox repository](./sandbox-instructions.html).

-And [here are other resources and examples](../index.html) that use Python.